vincent-noel/SBGNRenderAPI/README.md

   - max_width : maximum width (optional, default depends on scale)
   - max_height : maximum height (optional, default depends on scale)
   - quality : JPG quality (optional, default 1, only for jpg)
+  - async (true|false) (optional, default=false)

 Returns:
-  - rendered image
+  - if async = false, rendered image
+  - if async = true, a json object with the identifier of the rendering

-Example using python
+#### Example of synchronous request using python
 ```
 import requests